Physics-50/Module-3/docs/week3.md

 + The 5 photos used for your data analysis

 + You will be asked to report the measured effective wavelength, calculated wavelength after correcting for the non-planar sound waves, and measured speed of sound along with their respective uncertainties for one of your 5 images (it doesn't matter which one).
+You will also be asked to describe how you determined the uncertainty in wavelength for the individual images.

 + A plot of speed of sound v.s. image number that includes a horizontal line of best fit.
 Each of your data points should include an estimated uncertainty.